georg-wolflein/when-should-I/README.md

    node server.js
    ```
    Note that you may need to supply some additional command line arguments, depending on your setup.
 Run `node server.js --help` for more information.
-3. Open the URL displayed by the previous command.
+3. Open one of the URLs displayed by the previous command (one is for daily, the other for weekly comparison).

 For a full list of command-line options, run `node server.js --help`.